-Spaces are invisible by nature, so they can also introduce some human error when dealing with them in file naming.
+Spaces are invisible by nature, so they can also introduce human error when dealing with them in file names.

-For all these reasons, spaces they should be avoided.
+For all these reasons, spaces should be avoided.

 Rule #2: No capital letters

 Some capital letters look like other lowercase letters or numbers.
-For example, l vs I (lowercase “L” vs uppercase “i”), or O vs 0 (uppercase “o” vs. the number zero).
-Having all letters be lowercase removes most of that confusion.
+For example, “l” vs “I” (lowercase “L” vs uppercase “i”), or “O” vs “0” (uppercase “o” vs. the number zero).
+Having all letters be lowercase removes the confusion.

 Capital letters are also prone to human error when typing them.
-How many times have you typed something like, “THank you.”
-Yeah.
-Best to keep it simple, remove the possibility of error, and save an extra key stroke per word.
+How many times have you typed something like, “THank you?”
+Yeah, we all have.
+It is best to keep it simple by removing the possibility of error and save one extra keystroke per word.

 When are capital letters okay?

-In computer programming, capital letters might be required for your file names.
-For example, a file name for a class may have to exactly match the class name which would be in PascalCase (first letter of every word capitalized, no spaces).
+In computer programming, capital letters may be required for your file names.
+For example, a file name for a class may have to match the class name exactly.
+In most cases, that would be PascalCase (the first letter of every word capitalized with no spaces).